 When you are riding this board.
 The last bar on the battery meter doesn’t last long.
 Only about a mile.
 The first 3 bars last 7 to 8 miles each.
 I was riding this looking at the battery meter on the board and remote expecting to get a lot more out of this.
 When you get down to 2 bars remaining which looks like 50% to go on the remote you actually have about 25-30% battery remaining and the last bar is a 1 mile warning.
 The remote will start beeping at you when it gets to 1 bar also letting you know you are almost empty.

 Pavement really hurts if you hit it.
 It’s going to hurt a lot if you hit it at 24mph.
 I personally wear knee and elbow pads, wrist guards, and a helmet while riding it.
 I haven’t fallen off this thing yet.
 I have hit the ground and a few trees while mountain biking and put some good sized dents in my helmet.
-For helmet suggestions see my guide to the best bike helmets under $100 to learn more.
+For a good helmet, check out the Outdoor Master Skateboard and Cycling Helmet.

 What we liked

 - Really long 27 mile range that the board can actually do.